JuanitoFatas/Guides/guides/edge-translation/association-basics-zh_TW.md

 #### Methods Added by `belongs_to`

-When you declare a `belongs_to` association, the declaring class automatically gains four methods related to the association:
+When you declare a `belongs_to` association, the declaring class automatically gains five methods related to the association:

 * `association(force_reload = false)`
 * `association=(associate)`